propcom/propscroll/README.md

 Any requested property not already on the element is currently ignored.
 Defaulting these to zero is a todo.

+#### h. `class`

+`class` takes 1 argument:

+* classname - a jQuery-style string of classnames to apply/remove

+This animation adds a class when the scroll value goes above zero, and removes it again when the scroll value goes below (or becomes equal to) zero.
+Obviously this is not a whole lot of use *per se* because it would add the class as soon as any scrolling happened, but if you use `shift` before it then it will add the class at that scroll position:

+	api.add($('.show-at-50px'), [
+		['shift', [50]],
+		['class', ['show']]
+	]);

+If you add CSS transitions to the `.show` class and the class the element already has, you can do things like make the element fade in and out based on time instead of scroll.

 ### 4. Concepts